 Upon completion of the U.S.-based program, participants are mentored by the program implementer to leverage their experiences through sponsored alumni activities designed to effect positive social change in their home countries approximately 6 months after the U.S. portion of the program.
 A competitive follow-on accelerator workshop may be held in the region upon completion of the U.S.-based program.

 Who is Eligible?

-Students from the following countries are eligible to apply: Algeria, Israel, Jordan, Lebanon, Libya, Morocco, and Tunisia.
+Students from the following countries are eligible to apply: Algeria, Israel, Jordan, Lebanon, Libya, Morocco, Kuwait, Iraq, Bahrain, Qatar, and Tunisia.

-This program is open to university students between the ages of 20 and 24.
+This program is open to university students between the ages of 20 and 24 (birth dates falling between July 29, 1996 and June 30, 2000).
 We seek a gender-balanced pool of candidates and give preference to traditionally under-served participants.
 While nominees may be undergraduate or graduate students in any field of academic specialization, it is critical that they exhibit a serious interest in pursuing leadership opportunities in their home countries and demonstrate a desire to deepen their civic engagement.

 Preference will be given to applicants who have not previously traveled to the United States.
 Applicants should demonstrate sufficient English-language skills to participate in U.S. university-level classes and must be enrolled in and attending a university in their home countries.
 At the time of application and while participating in the program, participants cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.

 Participants apply for the program online at https://studentleaders.fluidreview.com and are then interviewed and nominated by Embassies.

 Expenses for the program are fully paid by the U.S. Department of State.

 Recruitment for new Student Leaders will not take place during the Fall of 2020 and will resume in the Fall of 2021.